Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Boston Massacre".</h2 head><h3 quote align='center'>"Harassed by a mob, British troops on this day in 1770 opened fire, killing Crispus Attucks and four others in the Boston Massacre, an event that galvanized anti-British feelings in the lead-up to the American Revolution.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Ernest Shackleton's Nimrod expedition heads toward Mt.
+Erebus".</h2 head><h3 quote align='center'>"On this day in 1908, Ernest Shackleton and a group of 14 men set out to climb a volcano.
+The British Antarctic expedition had sailed from England on the 200-ton Nimrod, determined to map previously uncharted territories.
+The group trudged toward Mt.
+Erebus\u2014the southernmost active volcano in the world\u2014until inclement weather stopped them.
+When the blizzard cleared, the men continued, reaching Mt.
+Erebus's summit on March 10.
+The journey (which came to an end in 1909) marked one of the most successful Antarctic expeditions of the time.
+Read today's edition of Today in History > >.".</h3 quote></h3 OTD